Nsimbo District: Demographics

 In 2016 the Tanzania National Bureau of Statistics report there were 157,633 people in the district, from 144,245 in 2012.
 Wabende, Wakonongo, Wafipa, Wapimbwe, Bahutu, Wachanga, and Basukuma make up the people.
+In 2022 the population was 201,102.

 Economy

 The economy is primarily agriculture.
-Food crops grown are cassava, maize, paddy, sweet potatoes, round potatoes, bananas, yams, and other fruits and vegetables.
+Food crops grown are cassava, maize, paddy, sweet potatoes, Potatoes, bananas, yams, and other fruits and vegetables.
 Crops grown for money are tobacco, peanuts, sunflowers, sesame, and sugarcane.

 There are no large or medium scale industries or mining operations in the district, but locals do small scale mining of gold, copper, silver, lead, tungsten, rose quarts, and nitre.

 Health and education

 Nsimbo has 3 health centers, and 18 health clinics.
 There are 47 primary schools, and 8 secondary schools in the district.